A Prolog assisted search for new simple Lie algebras: Introduction

 We describe our results.
 The necessary mathematical background material is available in the preliminaries section.

-The result of our interactions with the output of Prolog was the discovery of two previously unknown \emph{infinite} families of \emph{absolutely} simple Lie algebras over $\GF(2)$, and $4$ further sporadic new examples of Lie algebras of dimension $31$.
+The result of our interactions with the output of Prolog was the discovery of two previously unknown \emph{infinite} families of \emph{absolutely} simple Lie algebras over $\GF(2)$, and seven further sporadic new examples of Lie algebras of dimension $31$.

 More specifically, for $n\geq 4$ we define Lie algebras $N_1(n)$ and $N_2(n)$, each of dimension $2^n-1$, that have \emph{thin decompositions} in the sense of Grishkov et al.--- \cite[\S3.4]{GGRZ22}.
-When $n$ is even, each $N_i(n)$ is simple, whereas when $n$ is odd, the derived subalgebra $\DD(N_i(n))$ is a simple codimension $1$-subalgebra of $N_i(n)$.
+When $n$ is even, each $N_i(n)$ is simple and new for $n\geq 4$, whereas when $n$ is odd, the derived subalgebra $\DD(N_i(n))$ is a simple codimension $1$-subalgebra of $N_i(n)$; we have that while $\DD(N_1(2n+1))$ is probably a known family, $\DD(N_2(2n+1))$ is also new for $n\geq 2$.
 Let us highlight that the $15$-dimensional algebra $N_1(4)$ is itself new to the literature, whereas $N_2(4)$ had already been found in \cite{Eic10}.
-Lastly, we also discovered two further simple Lie algebras of dimension $15$, using the methods of \cite{Eic10}, which, together with $N_1(4)$ have been recently discovered independently in \cite{Em22}.
+We additionally discovered two further simple Lie algebras of dimension $15$, with our own implementation of the methods of \cite{Eic10}, which, together with $N_1(4)$ have been recently discovered independently in \cite{Em22}.
+(We have labelled these $\mathrm{EM}$ and $\mathrm{ME}$.)

 One thing worthy of note is that we needed an invariant to distinguish the algebras we found from those in the literature; to wit, we calculated the number of $2$-nilpotent elements of known and unknown Lie algebras $L$ of a fixed dimension.
 This calculation amounts to counting the number of points on a rather complicated affine variety (or scheme if one prefers) over $\GF(2)$, which is a fundamental classical problem.
 What the authors found remarkable was that while well-known routines in Magma, GAP and Sage were relatively easy to use, their runtime was unsatisfactory and produced no progress after hours.
 On the other hand, using a more complicated input with Prolog calculated and counted the points in seconds.